rickardlindberg/rickardlindberg.me/writing/agdpp-spawn-multiple-balloons/index.template.markdown

 There is probably some more functionality that we can move into the new balloons class, but let's stop here for now and focus on the new behavior.

-(If you want to see this refactoring happening in smaller steps in real time, check out the video version.)
+(If you want to see this refactoring happening in smaller steps and in real time, check out the video version.)

 ## Stories